evanwatson98/portfolio/Database/Information Representation Final Project/README.md

 ![](IS_Final_Project_ERD.jpeg)
 ## QUERIES USED:

 ### 1b) Produce a class roster for a *specified section* sorted by student’s last name, first name.
-At the end, include the average grade (GPA for the class.)
-(10 points):
+At the end, include the average grade (GPA for the class.):

 SELECT DISTINCT CONCAT(Student.last_name, '  ',Student.first_name) AS name, ROUND(AVG(Grade.GPA),2) AS GPA
 FROM Section, Student, Section_Enroll, Grade